Installer Directory

 If you have solar panels, some of the electricity needed to power your heat pump can come from your panels rather than the National Grid.
 Alternatively, you can switch to a genuine renewable energy supplier to make sure your heat pump is powered by 100% renewable electricity from British generators.

-Fortunately, heat pumps don’t need to use a lot of electricity as a heat pump’s efficiency is about three times that of a traditional oil or gas boiler.
-This means that they use about three times less energy to generate the same amount of heat making them one of the most environmentally friendly forms of heating available.
+Fortunately, heat pumps don’t need to use a lot of electricity as a heat pump’s efficiency is about three times higher than that of a typical gas or oil boiler in terms of delivered heat per unit of energy input.
+This means that they use significantly less energy to generate the same amount of heat, making them one of the most environmentally friendly forms of heating available.

 The amount of CO2 saved will depend on how much energy you use, the type of heating system you’re switching from (gas, oil, LPG, electric), the efficiency of your old system, and that of your new heat pump.

-Currently, household heating is responsible for nearly a third of the UK’s annual CO2 emissions which British Gas has calculated to be as much as all petrol and diesel cars CO2 emissions combined.
+Currently, household heating is responsible for around a third of the UK’s annual CO2 emissions which British Gas has calculated to be as much as all petrol and diesel cars CO2 emissions combined.

 British Gas derived its research findings by using the average energy usage for space heating and hot water in homes of various sizes, according to the Office of Gas and Electricity Markets’ (Ofgem) analysis, and the emission efficiency ratios (CO2 per kWh delivered) of different heating systems such as LPG, Oil, Mains Gas, and Direct Electric according to the Energy Performance Validation Scheme.
 Using this information, British Gas was able to calculate a household’s annual CO2 emissions generated for home heating and hot water.